mythology-and-legends-in-warfare

 Secularization in 1525

 The final act of the Teutonic Knights’ Baltic dominion occurred during the Reformation.
-Grand Master Albrecht von Hohenzollern converted to Lutheranism in 1525 and secularized the order’s Prussian territories, transforming them into the hereditary Duchy of Prussia, a vassal of Poland.
+Grand Master Albrecht von Hohenzollern, having failed to find allies against Poland, embraced Lutheranism and secularized the order’s Prussian territories, transforming them into the hereditary Duchy of Prussia, a vassal of Poland.
 The King of Poland, Sigismund I, approved this move, effectively ending the Teutonic state.
+This act created the first Protestant state in Europe and set the stage for the rise of the Hohenzollerns.
 The order continued to exist in other branches—the Livonian Order was secularized in 1561, and a Catholic branch survived in the Holy Roman Empire until it was dissolved by Napoleon in 1809.
 But the era of the Baltic Crusades was over.

 Conclusion: The Enduring Echo of the Baltic Crusades

-The Teutonic Knights were far more than a military order.
-They were architects of states, agents of religious conversion, and ruthless conquerors.
-Their role in the Baltic Crusades transformed the region’s political and cultural landscape, laying foundations for future nations while causing immense suffering.
-The memory of the Knights remains contested: for some, they are heroic Christianizers and builders; for others, they are oppressors and colonizers.
+The Teutonic Knights were not simply a medieval curiosity.
+They were pioneers of a particular form of military colonialism that has echoes in later European expansion.
+The borders they drew, the cities they founded, and the myths they inspired continue to resonate in the national narratives of Poland, Lithuania, Germany, and Russia.
 The castles they built still stand as silent witnesses to the brutality and ambition of the medieval Baltic Crusades, a chapter of history that continues to shape the identity of Central and Eastern Europe today.